michaelo/sapt/README.md

     You: ... ok? ...

     Me: But, if you should find those tools either to heavy to run, too unpredictable with regards to where your data may be stored, or simply just too slow or complex to run or compose tests for, sapt might be of interest.

     You: Go on...

     Me: sapt is a lightweight tool, both with regards to runtime requirements, as well as its' feature set.
 It also provides you with full control of your own data.
 See "Design goals" further down, or "docs/COMPARISONS.md" to see what sapt focuses on.

     You: I've tried it and: (pick a choice)
         a) I loved it
             Me: Awesome!
         b) I hated it
             Me: No worries.
-I made it first and foremost to make my own work-)life easier - and it already has.
 Take care!

 Usage: Basic